hklausing/dotfiles/README.md

 ------------

 * Used shell is bash
-* Use OS is Manjaro
+* Test system is Manjaro

 Installation